Kotlin/kotlin-by-example/examples/07_Delegation/02_DelegatedProperties.md

 fun main() {
     val sample = LazySample()         // 1
-    println("lazy = ${sample.lazy}")  // 2
+    println("lazyStr = ${sample.lazyStr}")  // 2
-    println("lazy = ${sample.lazy}")  // 3
+    println(" = ${sample.lazyStr}")  // 3
 }
 ```

 </div>

  1. Property `lazy` is not initialized on object creation.
- 2. The first call to `get()` executes the lambda expression passed to lazy() as an argument and remembers the result
+ 2. The first call to `get()` executes the lambda expression passed to `lazy()` as an argument and saves the result.
- 3. Subsequent calls to `get()` simply return the remembered result.
+ 3. Further calls to `get()` return the saved result.

-If you want thread safety, use blockingLazy() instead: it guarantees that the values will be computed only in one thread, and that all threads will see the same value.
+If you want thread safety, use `blockingLazy()` instead: it guarantees that the values will be computed only in one thread and that all threads will see the same value.

-### Properties in map
+### Storing Properties in a Map

-Properties stored in a map.
-This comes up a lot in applications like parsing JSON
+Property delegation can be used for storing properties in a map.
+This is handy for tasks like parsing JSON
 or doing other "dynamic" stuff.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">